element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `allow_per_room_profiles`

-*(boolean)* Whether to allow per-room membership profiles through the sending of membership events with profile information that differs from the target’s global profile.
+*(boolean)* Whether to allow per-room membership profiles through the sending of membership events with profile information that differs from the target's global profile.
 Defaults to `true`.

 Example configuration:
 ```yaml